Maitland Garden Ramble

 September 15th and 16th 2018!

 Cordially invite you and your friends to attend “The Maitland Garden Ramble”

-Garden One: Hedges Garden, 14 Foveaus Crescent, METFORD
+Garden One: Hedges Garden, 14 Foveaux Crescent, METFORD

 Our garden is an extension of our indoor living space, with extra rooms which provides us the opportunity to extend our lifestyle outdoors, in a pleasurable environment.
 The front garden also takes on a formal look with its hedges and topiaries and features a climbing vine which covers the front of the house with greenery.
 A grafted, dwarf Liquidamber with its compact, spherical shape, takes centre stage in the front yard.